tyrasd/osmtogeojson/README.md

     $ osmtogeojson --help

 When working with extra large data files (≳ 100 MB) it is recommended to run the programm with a little extra memory to avoid *process out of memory* errors.
-The easiest way to do this is by running the command as `node <path-to-osmtogeojson>` and setting the `--max_old_space_size=…` parameter to the available memory size in MB (osmtogeojson typically needs about 4-5 times the input data size):
+The easiest way to do this is by running the command as `node <path-to-osmtogeojson>` and setting the `--max_old_space_size=…` parameter to the available memory size in MB (osmtogeojson typically needs about 4-5 times the input data size).
+On a Unix system, you can use the following command:

     $ node --max_old_space_size=8192 `which osmtogeojson` large.osm > large.geojson